deja-vu-platform/deja-vu/packages/schematics/README.md

-The Déjà Vu schematics are meant to be used by the Déjà Vu CLI in initializing concepts and their actions.
+The Déjà Vu schematics are meant to be used by the Déjà Vu CLI in initializing concepts and their components.
 The schematics, built on top of Angular's schematics, provide the templates and scaffolding that the CLI needs to create.

 ## Usage